 8) HAVE A VIRTUAL HANGOUT: Carve out some time and say hi to family and friends you haven’t been able to see.
 This is a great way to keep the kids occupied and get some face time with grandparents or others who might be isolated.

 9) WATCH AN EARLY COUNTDOWN: Nothing says New Year’s Eve like a good countdown.
 Our team have been scouring the world for something appropriate for the whole family.
-Sadly, many events are Covid cancelled once again, however the BBC are still laying on New Year celebrations, just not the way we know and love it.
+The BBC are laying on New Year celebrations, a great way to be out from home.

 10) MAKE PARTY GIFTS: Pick up some party gifts or treats at a local shop or better yet, make them at home.
 There are plenty of great tutorials online for fun party favours the kids will enjoy.
 Try your hand at making CONFETTI POPPERS, a fun take on a celebration staple.
 What better way to ring in the new year than with some fun party poppers the kids will enjoy making.